 Addressing this latency is becoming a key area of research.
 Consistency Models \citep{song2023consistency,song2023improved,geng2024consistency,lu2024simplifying} and related techniques \citep{kim2023consistency,wang2025stable,frans2024one,heek2024multistep} have gained prominence by enabling rapid, few-step generation.
 These methods learn a direct mapping from any point on a generative trajectory to a consistent, ``clean'' output, bypassing the need for iterative refinement.
 However, this paradigm introduces significant challenges.
 Consistency models trained from scratch often fail to leverage Classifier-Free Guidance (CFG) for enhancing sample quality, and they are further hindered by instability caused by changing optimization targets.
 Recent works \citep{peng2025flow,geng2025meanflow} address this instability by incorporating a Flow Matching loss.
 However, this approach introduces a new computational bottleneck: it relies on Jacobian-vector product (JVP) calculations, which are much less optimized than forward propagation in frameworks such as PyTorch.

 In this work, we introduce a new approach for one-step generation that avoids these limitations.
-Instead of relying on iterative ODE solvers, we propose directly learning the solution function of the velocity ODE defined by Flow Matching to generate high-quality samples, as shown in \figref{fig:teaser}, \figref{fig:imagenet_post}, and \figref{fig:cifar_post}.
+Instead of relying on iterative ODE solvers, we propose directly learning the solution function of the velocity ODE defined by Flow Matching to generate high-quality samples, as shown in \autoref{fig:teaser}, \autoref{fig:imagenet_post}, and \autoref{fig:cifar_post}.
 We denote this function as $f(x_t, t, s)$, which explicitly maps a state $x_t$ at time $t$ to its evolved state $x_s$ at another time $s$.
 To learn it with a parameterized model $f_\theta(x_t,t,s)$, we first analyze the properties that enable a neural network to serve as a valid solution function.

-Based on this analysis, we formulate a training objective comprising a Flow Matching loss and a solution consistency loss (see \figref{solution_loss}).
+Based on this analysis, we formulate a training objective comprising a Flow Matching loss and a solution consistency loss (see \autoref{solution_loss}).
 The resulting model, $f_\theta(x_t, t, s)$, not only accommodates the Flow Matching objective and CFG naturally but also eliminates the need for expensive JVP calculations during training.
 Our experimental results demonstrate the effectiveness of this approach, showing that our models achieve superior FID-50K scores compared to MeanFlow models on the ImageNet 256$\times$256 dataset, using the same Diffusion Transformer (DiT) architecture and the same number of training epochs.